xuzuoyang/mypackage/README.md

 # Mypackage

-Mypackage is an python package template for convinience of personal project development.
+Mypackage is an python package template for convenience of personal project development.

 ## Inspired by